 As previously disclosed, the Committee approved fiscal year 2023 LTIP awards on February 9, 2023, with grants to be made effective on March 1, 2023, to eligible employees, including NEOs, in the form of TRSUs and PSUs.
 For 2023, the Committee determined to continue granting PSUs and TRSUs to our NEOs in the same proportions as for fiscal year 2022, i.e., 50% PSUs and 50% TRSUs for Mr. Bakish, our President and Chief Executive Officer, and 35% PSUs and 65% TRSUs for all other NEOs.
 The price used for determining the number of TRSUs to be granted to each NEO was the average closing price for the 20-trading day period immediately preceding and including the March 1, 2023 grant date.
-For PSUs, the average closing price for the 20-trading day period immediately preceding and including the March 1, 2023 grant date was used in the Monte Carlo valuation model to determine the number of PSUs to be granted to each NEO.
+For PSUs, the average closing price for the 20-trading day period immediately preceding and including the March 1, 2023 grant date.
+NEO.